Quantum theory does not need complex numbers: Construction of the mapping from to RNQT

 In the main text, we name the image of Hermitian matrices through $\Gamma$ the special symmetric matrices. \begin{definition} The Special Symmetric Matrices are the matrices $M\in\mathbb{R}^{2n\times 2n}$ which have the form

 for $ A\in\SymX{n}{\rr}$ and $B\in\ASymX{n}{\rr}$.
-The space of all such matrices is noted $\SYR{n}$. \end{definition} An interesting observation of St\"{u}kleberg was that the special symmetric matrices are precisely the symmetric matrices that behave correctly with the representation of the imaginary unit, meaning that they commute with it~\cite{Stueckelberg1960}. \begin{lemma} \end{lemma} From the definition, it is obvious that $\SYR{n}$ is a subspace of $\rr^{2n \times 2n}$ of dimension $n^2$.
+The space of all such matrices is denoted $\SYR{n}$. \end{definition} An interesting observation of St\"{u}kleberg was that the special symmetric matrices are precisely the symmetric matrices that behave correctly with the representation of the imaginary unit, meaning that they commute with it~\cite{Stueckelberg1960}. \begin{lemma} Special symmetric matrices are the real matrices that are both symmetric and tetradionic (see~\Cref{def:real_matrices_types}).
+In symbols,

+\end{lemma} From its characterization, it is obvious that $\SYR{n}$ is a subspace of $\rr^{2n \times 2n}$ of dimension $n^2$.
 It is also direct to see that the image of $\HermC{n}$ through the $\Gs$ map is contained in $\SYR{n}$.
 From there, one can infer the $\Gs$ map to be an isomorphism between $*$-algebras over $\rr$. \begin{prop} The map $\Gs$ is an isomorphism of $*$-algebras over $\rr$ between $\HermC{n}$ and $\SYR{n}$.
 That is, in addition to the ring structure obtained from \Cref{prop:ring}, the following holds for any two Hermitian matrices $H,L$ and reals $a,b$:

 \end{prop} \begin{proof} The only missing part was the linearity w.r.t. real coefficient of $\Gs$ when applied to Hermitian matrices.
 It thus follows from taking \cref{eq:map1_linear} in the case where $b=0$. \end{proof}